jgato/observability_performance/README.md

 #### Analysis Provided

-1. **Daily Usage Tables**: 24-hour consumption snapshot per day across N days
-2. **Hourly Trend Analysis**: Hourly breakdown for the full analysis window
+1. **Hourly Trend Analysis**: Detailed hourly breakdown across the full analysis window
-3. **Visual Graphs**: Hourly metrics exported as PNG charts saved to `results/` with metric and time range in the filename
+2. **Visual Graphs**: Hourly metrics exported as PNG charts saved to `results/` with metric and time range in the filename
-4. **CSV Data Export**: Hourly metrics exported as CSV files with timestamp, raw values, and human-readable formatted values (saved to `results/` with same naming convention as graphs)
+3. **CSV Data Export**: Hourly metrics exported as CSV files with timestamp, raw values, and human-readable formatted values (saved to `results/` with same naming convention as graphs)

 #### Example Hub Usage